elijah-frank/gollum-Guard/README.md

 ## Introduction

-I developed **Gollum Guard** as a server-only Fabric mod for Minecraft 1.21.7/1.21.8 to let players hire Iron and Snow Golems as personal guards.
+I developed **Golem Guard** as a server-only Fabric mod for Minecraft 1.21.7/1.21.8 to let players hire Iron and Snow Golems as personal guards.
 No client-side installation is required—anyone can join vanilla and immediately wield their golems.

 I originally built this mod for my Minecraft server network, **BovisGL** (more info at [bovisgl.xyz](https://bovisgl.xyz)), because our Anarchy game mode has no griefing rules and I wanted a way for players to protect their stuff without burying everything underground.